 Tips re Adrenaline Autoinjector use

-You can never have enough training wrt administering an adrenaline autoinjector (AAI).
+You can never have enough training for administering an adrenaline autoinjector (AAI).

-As simple as the devices appear, in the acute setting, administration can prove tricky.
+As simple as the devices appear, administration can prove tricky in the acute setting.

 • Allergic reactions will vary in severity, this is true between patients and within patients i.e. not all reactions will be the same.

-• There are many variables that determine the severity of an reaction, these include age, asthma diagnosis, amount and form of the food allergen eaten…
+• Many variables determine the severity of a reaction; these include age, asthma diagnosis, amount and form of the food allergen eaten…

 • Most allergic reactions will commence with ‘mild-moderate’ symptoms and signs and will progress no further.
 If symptoms are mild the patient can be observed, whilst communicating for medical help, and all symptoms will hopefully settle with time and antihistamine administration.